-A year later, on the anniversary of the horrific incident, both the Abdallah and Sakr families have launched “i4give Day”, as a way to remember their children, but also to encourage others to consider the concept of forgiveness.
+Last year, on the one-year anniversary of the horrific incident, both the Abdallah and Sakr families launched the annual “i4give Day”.
+It’s both families’ way of remembering their children, but more notably, every year, as February 1 comes around, it’s meant to encourage others to consider the concept of forgiveness.

 The cross Leila refers to represents all that is wrong in the world.
 The cross that Jesus carried—the one synonymous with Christianity—at its core, is a representation not only of what is wrong in the world, but what is wrong in us.
 Yes, not with us, but in us, because it’s an affliction all humanity inherited the day our first parents, Adam and Eve, chose to disobey God.